IABTechLab/uid2docs/docs/endpoints/post-token-refresh.md

 `POST '{environment}/v2/token/refresh'`

+Add the content of the `refresh_token` value, returned in the response from the previous [POST /token/generate](post-token-generate.md) or `POST /token/refresh` operation, as the POST body.

 Here's what you need to know about this endpoint:

 - No encryption is required for token refresh requests.
-- If the request is successful, with an HTTP status code of 200 and a new UID2 token or opt-out information returned, the response is encrypted.
-Error responses are not encrypted. [**GWH/SW_01 opt-out is a 200 response but I'm not sure whether it's encrypted or not.
-It's mentioned 3 times in this doc.
-Could we clarify please whether an opt-out response is encrypted?**]
+- If the request is successful, with an HTTP status code of 200, a new UID2 token or opt-out information is returned.
+- Successful responses, whether the response includes a new token or opt-out information, are encrypted.
+Error responses are not encrypted.
-- To decrypt responses, the `refresh_response_key` value returned in the [POST /token/generate](post-token-generate.md) or `POST /token/refresh` response from which the refresh token in the request is returned. {**GWH/SW_02.
-Please help me understand this line.**}
+- To decrypt responses, use the most recent `refresh_response_key` value for this token.
+The `refresh_response_key` value is returned in the response to the [POST /token/generate](post-token-generate.md) and `POST /token/refresh` operations.
+Each time a token is refreshed, a new `refresh_response_key` is returned.
+Be sure to use the most recent one to decrypt the current response.

 ### Path Parameters